 Driven by the COVID-19 pandemic and ongoing racial justice movement, the nation’s health care system is in a period of reckoning regarding its role in perpetuating racial health inequities.
 Cancer-related health disparities demonstrate the complicated impact of racism exacerbated by policy, health care systems, and environmental factors for communities of color.
 Institutional racism and associated impacts, such as social segregation and intergenerational trauma are fundamental causes of these health disparities.
 Other causes include mistrust of medical providers by communities of color, implicit and explicit biases by providers and health care systems, and racist health care system policies.
 Yet, there is a lack of understanding about what strategies health care systems can use to effectively mitigate cancer-related health disparities and confront the institutional racism that drives these inequities.

-Co-Creating Solutions to Address Racism and Disparities in Oncology, an 18-month initiative coordinated by the Center for Health Care Strategies (CHCS) and supported by Genentech, is pursuing new opportunities to address cancer-related health inequities.
-The project is working with three community and health care partnerships to:
+Co-Creating Solutions to Address Racism and Disparities in Oncology, an 18-month initiative coordinated by the Center for Health Care Strategies (CHCS) and supported by Genentech, pursued opportunities to address cancer-related health inequities.
+The project worked with three community and health care partnerships to:

 - Identify strategies to enhance health care system and community partnerships focused on identifying, co-developing, and testing solutions that address racial and ethnic disparities in oncology care and outcomes; and